Home > Apparel

 Cuffs & Gaiters

-We also recommend that the ski or snowboard bibs you choose have internal gaiters that secure well over boots (gaiters with boot adjustment access are a plus).
+We also recommend that the ski or snowboard bibs you choose have internal gaiters that secure well over boots (gaiters with boot adjustment access can be a plus for some).

-For extra durability, especially for backcountry users, certain cuffs are reinforced with tough materials like Kevlar to help prevent the material from shredding over time or getting cut up by the ski edge or crampons while ascending a peak.
+For extra durability, exterior cuffs can be reinforced with tough materials like Kevlar, SuperFabric, Dyneema, Cordura, Vectran, or hybrid textiles.
+Especially for backcountry users, that additional textile helps prevent the material from shredding over time or getting cut up by a ski edge or crampons while ascending a peak.

-The first part of the system is a reflector that is placed in outerwear apparel and gear to help locate the wearer.
+The first part of the system is a reflector that is embedded into outerwear and gear to help locate the wearer.
 A RECCO reflector doesn’t transmit any signals or need any batteries.
-The other side of the equation is the RECCO detector, which transmits an active signal, with a range of up to 120 m through the air and 10 to 20 m through the snow.
+The other side of the equation is the RECCO detector, which transmits an active signal, with a range of up to 120m through the air and 10 to 20m through the snow.

 Note that a RECCO reflector does not replace an avalanche transceiver, also known as an avalanche beacon.
 If you plan to go into the sidecountry such as out the boundary gate at your local ski area, or into the backcountry, be sure to wear and know how to use your avalanche transceiver.
 Likewise, be sure that your ski partners wear and know how to use their avalanche transceivers.

 Depending on how often you hit the slopes, price is a factor.
-If you’re still starting out in a snowsport or only make it to the mountain a couple of times a year, consider a more budget-friendly bib.
+If you’re starting out in a snowsport or only make it to the mountain a couple of times a year, consider a more budget-friendly women’s ski bib.

 As you gain experience, you can always invest in a higher-quality bib that will ultimately perform better and last longer on the mountain season after season.